I Quit My Own Startup: A Cofounder Breakup Story

 It happens because the alternative feels impossible.
 You've raised money.
 People depend on you.
 Your parents finally understand what you do for a living.
 Your entire social identity has merged with this company and this partnership.

 So you perform.
 You smile in meetings.
 You CC each other on emails to maintain the illusion of collaboration.
-You tell your therapist that "things are tense but manageable."
-And every day, the gap between the story you're telling and the reality you're living gets a little wider.
+And every day, the gap between the story you're telling and the reality you're living gets wider.

 I performed for eighteen months.
-And here's the cost:
+Here's the cost:

 The performance didn't protect the startup.
 It accelerated its decline.